Why this new translation is so good

 Things to note:

 • Chuang Tzu’s writing is poetic.
 His lines have a sparse, spacious, majestic rhythm.
 He is, after all, narrating a great mystery, a monumental event: the emergence of Of a Flock from the northern darkness.
-Watson’s writing lacks this spacious, majestic rhythm.
+Note how Watson’s writing lacks this spacious, majestic rhythm.
 Where there should be a pause, Watson rambles on with an ‘and’.
 Where Chuang Tzu’s lines parallel and mirror each other, Watson’s lines vary and bleed into each other.

 top of page